dermotte/itec-webpage-mlux/courses/intro-cg-ss21.md

 ## Schedule

 All courses start s.t. in [Klagenfurt local time](https://www.timeanddate.com/worldclock/austria/klagenfurt) if not otherwise noted.
 Slides are available online (see below).
 Due to the situation around CoViD-19 all lectures take place online.
 After the online courses, lecture recordings are available.
+Live lectures are taking place on the Twitch Channel [https://www.twitch.tv/dermotte_](https://www.twitch.tv/dermotte_).

 After the course you can find me in the _Lectures Q&A_ audio channel in the [GSE Discord Server](https://discord.gg/YnX6AKG).